 - As described in the “General Information” section of this Instructions to Authors, all nucleotide sequence data (aligned as well as unaligned) should be submitted to GenBank or European Molecular Biology Laboratory (EMBL).
 All articles that contain nomenclatural acts are registered in Zoobank by the journal staff and the Life Science Identifier (LSID) of the article is included in the published version.

 - Authors are encouraged to deposit their data in a repository that is best suited to their dataset.
-Some examples of repositories are the Global Biodiversity Information Facility (GBIF), Environmental Data Initiative (EDI), Dryad, Figshare, Zenodo, etc.
+Some examples of repositories are the University of São Paulo Data Repository, Global Biodiversity Information Facility (GBIF), Environmental Data Initiative (EDI), Dryad, Figshare, Zenodo, etc.

-- The data repository used must guarantee the preservation of the data and provide a persistent identifier such as a DOI so it can be accessible and citable.
+- The data repository chosen must guarantee the preservation of the data and provide a persistent identifier such as a DOI or Handle system so it can be accessible and citable.

-- Journal will make exceptions for sensitive information as the location of endangered species.
+- Journal will make exceptions for sensitive information such as the location of endangered species.

 - Datasets used in the research, deposited in a scientific research data repository, should be cited in the “Materials and method section” and its reference (with the DOI number) should be included in the reference list.